 New System Construction Permit

-All new community and nontransient noncommunity drinking water systems in Indiana are required to complete to things prior to any construction being done at the proposed site.
+All new community and nontransient noncommunity drinking water systems in Indiana are required to complete two items prior to any construction being done at the proposed site.
 The first item to complete is a well site survey, which helps systems identify the best locations to construct a new well.
 The second, is for a proposed system to submit a Water System Management Plan (WSMP) that defines a proposed system’s technical, managerial, and financial capacity to operator sustainably.
-The Information Handbook for Preparing a Water System Management Plan [PDF] is a great tool in guiding new projects to meet state standards.
 Additional information on the WSMP, is available in the “New System Requirements – Water System Management Plan” section on the Capacity Development Program page.

 - General Permit Rules [PDF]